 We have a kitchen to provide hot meals from Chartwells, who supply West Sussex schools.
-Alternatively children may bring a packed lunch from home.
-Key Stage 1 hot dinners are free of charge whilst Key Stage 2 meals are ordered 'on line'.
+Alternatively, children may bring a packed lunch from home.
+Key Stage 1 hot dinners are free of charge whilst Key Stage 2 meals are bought by an 'on line' booking system.